moio9/termux-x11-extra/README.md

 A Termux:X11 fork but with extra features.

 It supports Controller and more customizable Screen Keys.
-For Controller input make sure to enable "Prefer scancodes when possible" and disable "Hardware keyboard scancodes workaround".

 A [Termux](https://termux.com) X11 server add-on app.